 Quality of Life

 - Diverse arts and cultural community, including the Virginia Transportation Museum, Science Museum of Western Virginia, Mill Mountain Zoo, and Taubman Museum of Art.

 - More than 30 miles of greenways throughout the Roanoke Region.

 - Outstanding schools and one of the State’s top healthcare providers.

-- Roanoke is known as a “Festival City”, with events nearly every weekend in spring, summer, and fall, including Dickens of a Christmas, Greenvale Chili-Cookoff, Strawberry Festival, and Greek Festival.
+- Roanoke is known as a “Festival City”, with events nearly every weekend in spring, summer, and fall, including Dickens of a Christmas, Peach Festival, Strawberry Festival, Local Colors, Greek Festival, and many others.